Blog

 Making a lift-top coffee table is actually pretty straightforward if you follow the right steps.
 In this guide, we’ll walk you through the process from start to finish.
 By the end, you’ll have a trendy coffee table with a top that smoothly lifts and locks into place, providing extra tabletop space whenever needed.
 Oh, and the best part is you get to customize it to match your decor and current setup.
 So roll up your sleeves, and let’s get building!
 This is a DIY project you’ll be proud to show off.

-Insight – Before you start building, take time to plan its design.
-Pick the shape, size, and style that suits fits your needs and preferences.
+Insight – Before you start building, take time to plan the design.
+Pick the shape, size, and style that suits your needs and preferences.
 To get ideas and inspiration, browse through pictures of tables online or in magazines.
 By planning ahead, you can ensure your table will be both functional and individual.

-Tools and Materials Needed for Making a Lift Top Coffee Table
+Tools and Materials Needed for Making a Lift-Top Coffee Table

 To make a DIY lift-top coffee table, you’ll need some essentials: